 - 1 Tablespoon vanilla extract

-- Combine cream cheese and butter in the bowl of a stand mixer or in a large bowl and use an electric mixer to beat until creamy and well-combined.
-Stir in salt and vanilla extract.
+- Combine cream cheese and butter in large bowl and use an electric mixer (or stand mixer) to beat until creamy and smooth.8 oz (225 g) cream cheese, ½ cup (113 g) unsalted butter

-- Gradually, with mixer on low-speed, stir in powdered sugar until completely combined.3 ½ cups (440 g) powdered sugar
+- With mixer on low-speed, gradually add powdered sugar until completely combined.3 ½ cups (440 g) powdered sugar

 - Stir in vanilla extract and salt.1 teaspoon vanilla extract, ¼ teaspoon salt